Lochia After Birth: Complete 2026 Color Stages Guide

 Odor Mild smell; foul odor is a warning sign

-If the discharge smells foul, treat that as a warning sign of possible infection and contact a healthcare provider promptly.
-You deserve clear, evidence-based guidance while your body restores itself with strength and autonomy.
+If the discharge smells foul, treat that as a warning sign of possible infection.
+Contact a healthcare provider promptly.
+You deserve clear guidance while your body restores itself.

 How Long Lochia Lasts